Dec 16th 2025

 }

-To use this service, first, you call addModification(context, modification)
+To use this service, first, you call addModification(context, modification) one or multiple times.

-is an object or a lambda that executes the modification.
-When all modification have been added, it is time to call applyModifications(acceptor)
+The parameter context is the EMF Resource or EObject that (children included) you want to modify.
+The parameter modification is an object or a lambda that executes the modification.
+When all modification have been added, it is time to call applyModifications(acceptor).

-, you provide a call-back that will be called once for every EMF Resource that needs to be changed.
+With acceptor, you provide a call-back that will be called once for every EMF Resource that needs to be changed.
 For XtextResources, you’ll get instances of

 public interface ITextDocumentChange extends IEmfResourceChange {